Many people have asked me about my personal journey as an author and speaker.

 Like most students, I went to school, did co-curricular activities, and pursued my interests then.
 Like many other boys, I played football occasionally and computer games like Red Alert frequently.

-And, when I was a youth, even if I was interested in history, it was mostly in international and European history (especially in secondary school and Junior College).
+And, when I was a youth, even if I was interested in history, it was mostly in international and European history, especially when I was attending secondary school and Junior College.

 Fortunately, I had an awe-inspiring history teacher in Junior College who taught me—among other things—about the French Revolution, the 1848 Revolutions, the Russian Revolutions (both of them), the two World Wars, and the Cold War.
 (Come to think of it, most of what I learnt in history was about revolutions and wars…)